elenabortolato/APAFA/README.md

 │ │   ├── Ctree.tre # Phylogenetic tree of bird species (Newick/tre format) grid10000.csv # Larger grid (10,000 locations) used for some robustness checks / predictions
 │ │   └── birds_results.RData # results of the analysis.
 │ └── immune/ # Immune response dataset (Section 4.2)
-│   ├──immune_data.RDS
-│   ├──imputation_APAFA.R
-│   ├──imputation_TETRIS.R
+│   ├──immune_data/.RDS
+|   ├──immune_workflow.md # output of the analysis
-│   └── results/ # Results & figures for the immune analysis
+│   └──immune_workflow.Rmd # workflow to reproduce the analysis
 │
 ├── Simulations/ # Code + results to reproduce simulation studies (Section 2)
 │ ├── Simulation_results.Rmd # Reproduces the results of the simuation studies (Tables 1 and 2 and Figure 4 of the manuscript)